+The Company recognises that it is important that the Chairman and the Managing Director have distinct defined roles with clear functional lines.
 The division of responsibilities between the Chairman and the Managing Director is determined by the Board from time to time.